pfsense/docs/source/firewall/show-bogons.rst

 Bogons Firewall Table
 =====================

-pfSense maintains an internal list of “bogon” networks, which are networks that are marked as reserved and not yet allocated.
+pfSense maintains an internal list of "bogon" networks, which are networks that are marked as reserved and not yet allocated.
 Traffic from within these bogon networks should never be seen as coming from the Internet.